 5. Exercise Daily!
 Think of exercise as something you “work in” each day and not as a “work out.”
 Improving muscle strength, mobility, flexibility, and cardiovascular health reduces symptoms of autoimmune disease.

 6. Hiring a Arthritis Fitness Specialist once or twice a week to provide accountability and write safe and effective exercise programs is a great start!

 7. Practice Mindfulness!
 The simple act of taking a few deep and meaningful breaths throughout the day is a great way to reduce stress and decrease negative physiological responses.
 Incorporating some gentle stretches in the morning, after periods of inactivity, and before bed is also a great way to bring awareness to the body, ease tension, reduce anxiety, and lessen the symptoms associated with arthritis.

 Join Christine for her webinar, Thriving with Arthritis: What Your Doctor May Not Tell You

 Christine M. Conti, M.Ed, BA is and international fitness educator and presenter.
 She currently sits on the MedFit Education Advisory Board and has been nominated to be the 2020 MedFit Network Professional of the Year.
-She is currently writing the MedFit Network Arthritis Fitness Specialist Course and is the CEO and founder of ContiFit.com and Let’s FACE It Together™ Facial Fitness & Rehabilitation.
+She is the author of the MedFit Classroom Arthritis Fitness Specialist Course and is the CEO and founder of ContiFit.com and Let’s FACE It Together™ Facial Fitness & Rehabilitation.
 Christine is also the co-host of Two Fit Crazies & A Microphone Podcast and the co-owner of TFC Podcast Production Co.